Drawing People In Public and Tips on How to Sketch Someone Outdoor

 I honestly didn’t have the patience for that.
 To constantly be on the lookout for that perfect sketch.
 It takes time and many tries before you catch a good moment.

 Yet, it happens.
 Sometimes you just stumble on someone interesting, at a perfect angle and with good lighting.
 Then you may be able to simply move seats or adjust your angle to the subject.

 When that happens, and you find the perfect model for your sketch, just remember that you have a limited amount of time before they move, get obstructed or the light direction changes (like during a train ride or flight).
 This will considerably affect the live drawing, and it gets complicated and harder.

-Inspiration: Work of Nicolas Sanchez & Galina Ershova
+Inspiration: Art of Nicolas Sanchez & Galina Ershova